Frequently Asked Questions

 What happens when I sponsor a tree?

-Sapling trees are sourced, staked, sleeved for protection and then planted in batches during the tree planting season of February and March each year.
+Sapling trees are sourced, staked, sleeved for protection and then planted in batches during the tree planting season of November to March.

 At 3 or 4 years old, i.e. proven that they will survive, the trees are tagged according to the sponsorship we receive by our volunteer site manager.